Cuba hero image

 • Airports: José Martí International (HAV) for Havana, Juan Gualberto Gómez (VRA) for Varadero, and Abel Santamaría (SNU) for Santa Clara.

-• Lodging: Government-licensed hotels, partner-affiliated guesthouses, and high-quality casas particulares vetted for safety and comfort.
+• Lodging: government-licensed hotels, partner-affiliated guesthouses, and high-quality casas particulares vetted for safety and comfort.

 • Meals: paladares (private restaurants), partner-hosted meals, farm-to-table experiences, and coastal seafood; we plan menus for dietary needs and safe food/water.

-• Fundraising moments: rooftop receptions, jazz club storytelling, beach gatherings, and partner storytelling nights.
+• Fundraising moments: rooftop receptions, jazz-club storytelling, beach gatherings, and partner storytelling nights.

 Extensions & Combos